Janet Cohen, Baroness Cohen of Pimlico

 She started to work as a practising solicitor in 1965.
-She married James Lionel Cohen, son of Dr. Richard Henry Lionel Cohen, on 18 December 1971.
-She was a Governor of the BBC between 1994 and 1999.
-She was created a life peer as Baroness Cohen of Pimlico, of Pimlico in the City of Westminster on 3 May 2000 and sits as a Labour peer in the House of Lords.
+She married James Lionel Cohen on 18 December 1971.
+She was a governor of the BBC between 1994 and 1999.
+She was created a life peer as Baroness Cohen of Pimlico, of Pimlico in the City of Westminster, on 3 May 2000 and sits as a Labour peer in the House of Lords.
 She is an Honorary Fellow of St Edmund's College, Cambridge.
+Cohen retired from the House of Lords on 19 December 2024.

-As Janet Neel and Janet Cohen she is the author of crime fiction novels.
+As "Janet Neel" and "Janet Cohen" she is the author of crime fiction novels.

+Early life and education

+Cohen was born Janet Neel on 4 July 1940 to George Edric Neel and Mary Isabel Neel (née Budge).
+She was educated at South Hampstead High School in London, graduating in 1958, and attended Newnham College, Cambridge, gaining a Bachelor of Arts (BA) degree in law in 1962.

+Career

+After working as an articled clerk from 1963, Cohen qualified as a solicitor in 1965.
+She worked as a consultant from 1965 until 1969, when she joined the Department of Trade and Industry as a civil servant.
+Cohen was a director of Charterhouse Bank from 1982 to 2000, and a director and subsequently vice chairman of Yorkshire Building Society from 1991 to 1999.

+Personal life

+Janet Neel married James Lionel Cohen in 1971.
+They have two sons and a daughter.